MapQuest/mq-navigation-sdk-reference-app-ios/README.md

 changes, run the following (and commit the resulting changes):

     $ [sudo] sudo gem install cocoapods

+Review `Podfile` to ensure that the `MQNavigation` pod points to the appropriate folder containing the Navigation SDK.
+For example:

+    pod 'MQNavigation', :path => '/path/to/navigation-ios'

 And then install the pods via:

     $ pod install